-"Resolved, that the shareholders of Credit Acceptance Corporation approve, on an advisory basis, the compensation of the named executive officers as disclosed in the Compensation Discussion and Analysis, the accompanying compensation tables, and the related narrative disclosure contained in the Company's proxy statement for the 2023 Annual Meeting of Shareholders."
+"Resolved, that the shareholders of Credit Acceptance Corporation approve, on an advisory basis, the compensation of the named executive officers as disclosed in the Compensation Discussion and Analysis, the accompanying compensation tables, and the related narrative disclosure contained in the Company's proxy statement for the 2024 Annual Meeting of Shareholders."

 This vote on the compensation of our named executive officers is advisory and not binding.
 However, the Compensation Committee will take into account the outcome of the vote when considering future executive compensation arrangements.
-Pursuant to a policy we adopted in 2017, we provide our shareholders with the opportunity to vote on a "say on pay" proposal at each annual meeting of shareholders.
+Pursuant to a policy we adopted in 2023, we provide our shareholders with the opportunity to vote on a "say on pay" proposal at each annual meeting of shareholders.
+Accordingly, the next advisory vote by our shareholders on a "say on pay" proposal will occur at the 2025 annual meeting of shareholders.